RallyCapCoder/VotingApp/README.md

 **Registering A New User**

-_In order to use the App other than the Home Page and Voting Information Page, you must be registered as a user._
+_In order to use the App, other than the Home Page and Voting Information Page, you must be registered as a user._

 1. Click the Register Button in the top right corner of the page.
 2. Fill out the Form.